-All Risk Treatment options (with the exception of acceptance) involve the implementation of one or more controls.
-Annex A to ISO 27001 contains a list of 114 best practice information security controls.
+All Risk Treatment options (except for "acceptance") involve the implementation of one or more controls.
+Annex A to ISO 27001 contains a list of 93 best practice information security controls.
 You will need to consider whether to implement each of these controls when formulating your Risk Treatment Plan.

-The description of most of the 114 controls is fairly vague, so it is strongly recommended that you review ISO 27002 which contains more information on best practice ways of implementing them.
+The description of most of the 93 controls is fairly vague, so it is strongly recommended that you review ISO 27002 which contains more information on the best ways of implementing them.

-As evidence of you having completed this assessment, an external auditor will expect you to produce a document called a Statement of Applicability.
-Within this, for each of the 114 controls you must record:
+As evidence of completing this assessment, an external auditor will expect you to produce a document called a Statement of Applicability (SoA).
+Within this, for each of the 93 controls you must record:

-- whether it is applicable to your activities, processes and information security risks; - whether you have implemented it or not; and - if you have deemed it not applicable, your justification for doing so.
+- Whether it is applicable to your activities, processes and information security risks. - Whether you have implemented it or not. - · Justifications for inclusion or exclusion of the control.

-For most organizations, the majority of the 114 controls will be applicable, and they are likely to have already implemented a number of them to some degree.
+For most organisations, the majority of the 93 controls will be applicable, and they are likely to have already implemented a number of them to some degree.

+TIP: Your Statement of Applicability (SoA) doesn't need to be a complex document.
+A simple table with the following column headings will suffice:

+• Control • Applicable? • Implemented? • Justification

-TIP - Your Statement of Applicability does not need to an overly complex document.
-A simple table with column headings Control, Applicable?, Implemented?, and Justification will suffice.
-It is also advisable to record some information on how the control has been applied (e.g. reference a procedure or policy) to help you more readily answer any questioning from your external auditor.
+It is also advisable to record some information on how the control has been applied (e.g. reference a procedure or policy,) to help you more readily answer any questioning from your external auditor.